 Introduction

 Trigger TLV defined in the base standard is used to control MS’s scanning and HO decision.
 The optimal trigger value may differ depending on the overlap area between the base stations or mobility environment.
 IEEE Std 802.16-2012 supports Neighbor BS trigger TLV to allow for a network operator to specify an optimal trigger value for a specific neighbor base station.
 But, this TLV can be included in MOB_NBR-ADV message only when system information of the corresponding neighbor BS is included in the MOB_NBR-ADV message.
 In other words, this TLV can’t be used for small BSs if system information of the small BSs is not included in the MOB_NBR-ADV message.
-Please, note that system information of neighbor small BSs is not always included in the MOB_NBR-ADV message.
+Note that system information of neighbor small BSs is not always included in the MOB_NBR-ADV message.
 In this contribution, we propose to define a new trigger TLV to prevent aforementioned problem.
 The proposed TLV (Complementary trigger TLV) may be included in DCD message regardless of inclusion of system information of neighbor BSs and can be used to define optimal trigger value for a specific group of neighbor BSs.

 In addition, we also have to think about optimal trigger value based on MS’s moving speed.
 For example, an MS with high moving speed has to start scanning or HO preparation earlier than an MS with low moving speed to avoid unexpected HO drop.
 Therefore, we also propose to add MS moving speed in the definition of the new trigger TLV.